-- “Practices, Governance, and Sustainability," forthcoming in Social Practices, Intervention, Sustainability: Beyond Behavior Change, Yolande Strengers and Cecily Maller (eds), London, Routledge, 2014.
+- “Practices, Governance, and Sustainability,” in Beyond Behaviour Change: Intervening in social practices for sustainability, Yolande Strengers and Cecily Maller (eds), London, Routledge, 2014, pp. 15-30.

 - “Landscapes as Timespace Phenomena,” in The Place of Landscape: Concepts, Contexts, Studies, Jeff Malpas (ed), Cambridge, MA., MIT Press, 2011, pp. 65-89.

 - "Materiality and Social Life,” Nature + Culture 5, no, 2 (2010): 123-49.